 Seasonal Tip: October to April are the months of the year when you can visit and enjoy the comfort of walking and taking photographs without restriction.

-Fun Fact: Jumeirah Mosque was one of the relatively few mosques which featured on the AED 500 note, thus emphasising its value to Dubai’s heritage.
+Fun Fact: Jumeirah Mosque is featured on the AED 500 banknote, highlighting its cultural significance to Dubai.

 Read more: Top things to do in Dubai